Veracity, noun [u]:

 When I begin, it's helpful for me to read extra material so I can better understand the work required, your objectives and your audience.
 I welcome samples of previous work, research, supporting documentation or examples of pieces that have inspired you.

-Work is usually carried out in Microsoft Word, but I can work in Google Docs or Confluence if you prefer.
-I love using Dropbox to share and transfer files - it avoids unnecessarily clogging up inboxes and worrying that emails haven't been received.
+Work is usually carried out in Microsoft Word, but I can work in Google Docs if you prefer.
+I often use Dropbox to share and transfer files - it avoids unnecessarily clogging up inboxes and worrying that emails haven't been received.
 I also use Trello for project management.